juniorsundarCasual/TGT/vault/volume-5.chapter-340.md

 The Sect Leader scratched his head in thought.
 "Give me a second," he then said before sitting down in a meditative pose.

 After a few minutes, his eyes opened and his expression regained confidence.
 "There are many kinds of calculators.
 The most basic one I can describe for you is a mechanical calculator that uses gears.
 Any number, if written in digital form, holds a value from zero to nine, which translates to ten possible values.
 If we assign this to a gear, that means ten rotations.
-Ten rotations of the units place corresponds to one rotation in the tens place.
+Ten rotations of the unit's place correspond to one rotation in the tens place.
 Ten of tens is a hundred, and so on.
-So you can imagine how addition operations could be designed with this system?"
+So you can imagine how additional operations could be designed with this system?"

 Shuri hummed along before raising a point, "But I can see a few problems here.
 It would be difficult to support large numbers with a greater number of digits, as well as multiplication and division operations."

-"Exactly, so let me try and describe another mechanical calculator which has this functionality," Sect Leader Larks highlighted before delving into an explanation of a magnificent machine that he called the arithmometer.
+"Exactly, so let me try and describe another mechanical calculator which has this functionality," Sect Leader Larks highlighted before delving into an explanation of a magnificent machine that he called the arithmometre.

 The explanation continued for hours, with the man using all the blackboards in his office to draw an elaborate picture of the device, answering Shuri's questions, and even showing examples.
 Sometimes, there were questions Sect Leader Larks couldn't answer immediately - he would often enter into meditation before returning with a suitable answer.
 Shuri theorized that he too probably had some sort of memorizing power like she did, but one that was much slower or was maybe bogged down with so much information that retrieval took a lot of time.

 "Well, that was definitely a heavy topic," the Sect Leader declared before leaning against his table and taking a sip of water from a cup.
 "I didn't plan to cover this today, not at all.
 But it wasn't an unproductive trip, was it?"

-Seeing as Shuri agreed with his words, he continued, "If you are interested, we can pick up from here tomorrow and cover a few more mechanical solutions before shifting into the automatic solutions."
+Seeing as Shuri agreed with his words, he continued, "If you are interested, we can pick up from here tomorrow and cover a few more mechanical solutions before shifting to the automatic solutions."

 "What are automatic versions of the calculator?"
 Shuri interjected.